 In this section, we analyze and extract structural commonalities between two representative sets of physical assertions, one of which regards the electromagnetic forces in the atom while the other one considers gravitational forces in the solar system.
 First, we provide a functional representation for the solar system and the Rutherford model for the atom and then we use ACUOS to automatically extract a precise correspondence between them.
-Note that this is a classical example of higher-order generalization [14], in the sense that function symbols themselves are generalized by using function variables.
-We explain how higher-order reasoning can be achieved within our first-order setting by using reflection through the Maude meta-programming capabilities [11].
-Note that both input models in the Rutherford example are complete and no property needs to be transferred from one domain to the other; this is generally done in analogy making by first extrapolating unmapped elements and then inserting them into the target domain if proved to be valid [13].
+Note that this is a classical example of higher-order generalization [8], in the sense that function symbols themselves are generalized by using function variables.
+We explain how higherorder reasoning can be achieved within our first-order setting by using reflection through the Maude meta-programming capabilities [7].